About the programme

 I joined ROD in 2014 after spending two years working as a graduate engineer in an offshore engineering consultancy in Galway.
 I became chartered in 2018.

-During my time in ROD, I've worked on a variety of motorway schemes including:
+I've worked on a wide variety of motorway schemes at ROD, including:

 - Overbridges and underbridges and even a camel underpass in Qatar